-Complementing my interviews, today’s Author Spotlight, the three hundred and sixty-third, is of debut novelist Louise Walters.
+Complementing my interviews, today’s Author Spotlight, the three hundred and seventy-seventh is of children’s fiction mystery (for ages 8 to 12) author Michael Carestio.
 If you would like to take part in an author spotlight, take a look at author-spotlights.

 Michael Carestio has traveled a long and winding road as a writer.
 He is an advertising copywriter, a weaver of persuasion who has sold everything including sports teams, political candidates, banking, hot dogs, chemicals, and the world’s best eye hospital.

 He grew up in South Philadelphia, a straight talking part of the city where fools are not suffered lightly.
 Michael attended the Catholic Archdiocese school system and graduated the Temple University School of Communications.